|

 "Point Blank Range"

-of a little over 300 yards.
+of almost 300 yards.
 That means that if I

 aim for the center of the chest of a deer (or bear or wild boar) and

-and the creature will be swiftly killed all without having to adjust my
+and the creature will be swiftly killed and all without having to adjust my scope.

 Beyond 300 yards, my bullets still have a huge amount of kinetic

-energy, but I'd have to adjust my sights and besides, holding any rifle
+energy, but I'd have to adjust the elevation of my scope and besides, holding any rifle

 on target beyond 150 yards (even with a